Vitamins - Minerals - Supplements - Energy Bars

 are chemical compounds produced by plants, generally to help them thrive

-or thwart competitors, predators, or pathogens.
+or thwart competitors, predators, resist fungi, bacteria or pathogens and

 Omega Fatty Acids